TOHAN: A One-step Approach towards Few-shot Hypothesis Adaptation: Experiments

 \paragraph{Ablation Study.} Finally, we study the advantages of one-step method over other two-step methods.
 We consider the following baselines: S+F, T+F and \emph{ST+FADA} (ST+F).
 We have explained S+F and T+F previously.
 ST+F denotes the two-step version of TOHAN, i.e., to conduct intermediate domain generation and intermediate-to-target distributional adaptation separately.
 We make ablation study on three digital datasets mentioned before as an example.

-As shown in Table~\ref{ablation_study}, it is clear that TOHAN works better than other baselines.
-The generator of S+F uses the loss $\mathcal{L}_{G_n}^{s}$, which merely contains knowledge from source domain.
+As shown in Table~\ref{ablation_study}, it is clear that TOHAN works better than the other baselines.
+The generator of S+F uses the loss $\mathcal{L}_{G_n}^{s}$, which merely contains knowledge from the source domain.
 The generator of T+F uses the loss $\mathcal{L}_{G_n}^{t}$ and ignores the knowledge contained in the source-domain classifier.
-Compared to them, TOHAN uses both $\mathcal{L}_{G_n}^{s}$ and $\mathcal{L}_{G_n}^{t}$.
-As a result, TOHAN achieves higher accuracy than S+F and T+F. Besides, generators and classifiers in TOHAN will promote each other in the training process, which results in that TOHAN performs better than the ST+F. In Figure~\ref{fig:visual}, we visualize the data generated by S+FADA and TOHAN.
+In contrast, TOHAN uses both $\mathcal{L}_{G_n}^{s}$ and $\mathcal{L}_{G_n}^{t}$.
+As a result, TOHAN achieves higher accuracy than S+F and T+F. Besides, the generators and classifiers in TOHAN promote each other in the training process, which results in that TOHAN performs better than the ST+F. In Figure~\ref{fig:visual}, we visualize the data generated by S+FADA and TOHAN.
 It is clear that data generated by S+FADA are chaotic that contain little useful information.
-However, data generated by TOHAN contain many target domain high-level and visual features, and they can be classified by source classifier accurately, resulting in a better performance in FHA.
+However, data generated by TOHAN contain many target-domain high-level visual features, and they can be classified by the source classifier accurately, resulting in a better performance in FHA.
 The detailed analysis of ablation study can be found in Appendix~\ref{Asec:AddAna}.

 \paragraph{Verification of No Source-data Leakage in Intermediate Domain.} As a key contribution, TOHAN solves FHA through generating intermediate data.
 To guarantee that no source data are leaked, we need to verify that there is no source-domain features in the intermediate data.
 We determine this by calculating the PSNR values \cite{DBLP:conf/icpr/HoreZ10,DBLP:conf/cvpr/YinMVAKM21} between each intermediate sample and all source samples.
 PSNR indicates the generation quality of an image $f$ given a standard image $g$, and is defined as